appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/README.md

 ## Programmatic access control

 You can utilize roles and groups assigned to a user to programmatically manage access to various entities such as widgets, datasources, APIs, and queries.
-To enable Access Control using code, go to **Admin Settings > General** and select `<Programmatic access control>` checkbox.
+To enable Access Control using code, go to **Admin Settings > General** and under **Programmatic access control** select the **Access roles and user groups in code for conditional business logic** checkbox.

 To manage access control programmatically, you can use the following Appsmith user objects to obtain an array of roles or groups assigned to the user: